CodegenCS/Templates/README.md

 [DatabaseSchema](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models/CodegenCS.DbSchema/DbSchema) is our out-of-the-box template that represents the **schema of a relational database**.

-Currently it has tools to extract the model from a Microsoft SQL Server (MSSQL) or PostgreSQL.
+[CLI Tool (dotnet-codegencs)](https://github.com/CodegenCS/CodegenCS/tree/master/src/Tools/dotnet-codegencs) can be used to extract the model from a Microsoft SQL Server (MSSQL) or PostgreSQL.

 Check out the [available DatabaseSchema Templates](./DatabaseSchema) which generate output based on a database schema.